DanChurchill/nlp_project_work/README.md

 ## <a name="project_description"></a>Project Description and Goals:
-The purpose of this project is to create a Regression Model that predicts property tax assessed values of Single Family Properties that were sold in 2017 from a database of Zillow data
+The purpose of this project is to build a model that can predict the main programming language of a repository, given the text of the README file.

-  Goal 1: Create a model that can predict the tax value better than the baseline rate<br>
+  Goal 1: Generate a list of repositories programatically using web scraping techniques<br>
-  Goal 2: Find the key drivers of tax value for single family properties<br>
+  Goal 2: Acquire and Explore the natural language data that we have acquired<br>
-  Goal 3: Identify where the properties are located
+  Goal 3: Build a function that will take in the text of a README file, and tries to predict the programming language

 [[Back to top](#top)]